picosmos/Yggdrasil/Edda.md

 # Mythology

-Hjemdallr (guardian between the divine and earthly realms) - inReach Himinbjorg (where Hjemdallr live) - API
+Heimdallr (guardian between the divine and earthly realms) - inReach Himinbjorg (where Hjemdallr live) - API
-Midgard - FrontEnd
+Skíðblaðnir (Skithblathnir) (extroadanry craftsmanship is needed to build a foldable ship providing space for all gods and their weapons) - The combining project
-Edda - Database
+Midgard (the land of humankind) - FrontEnd
 Odin (god father) - admin backend
-Yggdrasil (world tree) - the project it self
+Mimir (a wise being who guards the well of wisdom) - database Yggdrasil (world tree) - the project it self

 ## Name